Solene-Moine/Advent-of-code/README.md

 day 11 : I resolved the first part without parsing, only by writing by hand the input, because I was more interested to get immediatly to the heart of the problem.
 I'm having fun with classes.
 It took me a long time, but only because I made small mistakes that were hard to track, I got the reasonning down pretty quickly.
 I'll do the parsing later!
 Probably.
 I didn't understand at all what was asked in the second part !
 So I did a quick search on google to see what we were supposed to do.
 But I didn't steal any code.

+day 12 : I used the BFS algorithm for the first part.
+It's the first one which took me more than 4 hours to code.
+But it's because I spent the first 3 on a different approach.
+I learned a lot today